2014 Leon Silverman Lecture Series

 New York Supreme Court Historical Society Presents John Jay: A Family Affair Nominated From New York: The Empire State’s Contributions To the Supreme Court Bench

-On Wednesday, May 4, 2011 the Supreme Court Historical Society partnered with the Historical Society of the Courts of the State of New York to host lectures by Walter Stahr, Esquire.
+On Wednesday, May 4, 2011 the Supreme Court Historical Society partnered with the Historical Society of the Courts of the State of New York to host lectures by Walter Stahr, Esq.
 Readings from letters between John and Sarah Jay by Janet M. Wedge, Louise North and Hon.
 Albert M. Rosenblatt

 Non-Society Events and Features